./ahmedhashim

 };

-The Solution
+The fix

-Cache the promise, not the value:
+Cache the promise instead of the value:

 const cache: Map<number, Promise<UserProfile>> = new Map();